 Families - New to Barth syndrome?

-We understand how overwhelming it can be when you first suspect that your son may have Barth syndrome; so many unanswered questions, much to learn about symptoms, treatments and just what happens next.
+We understand how overwhelming it can be when you first suspect that you or your child may have Barth syndrome; so many unanswered questions, much to learn about symptoms, treatments and just what happens next.
 All our family support team members have undergone similar experiences and can help you.

 In this section of our website you’ll find the basic information you need:

-- Why joining BST is important for your family
+- Why joining Barth Syndrome UK is important for your family

-- How to diagnose BTHS, incidence rates and how it is passed on
+- How to diagnose Barth syndrome, incidence rates and how it is passed on

 Getting a diagnosis – good thing or bad thing?

 Getting a diagnosis of Barth syndrome can be both a good and bad thing.
-No parent would ever choose to have to cope with such a rare and serious condition.
-Your experience of being a parent will undoubtedly have to change.
+No-one would ever choose to have to cope with such a rare and serious condition.
 However, you now know what you’re fighting and this is the first step in getting as many tools as you need to win that fight.
 Also, you’re no longer alone.
 You have a whole group of positive, expert and friendly families and medical professionals who really understand what you’re dealing with and who are here to help you.

-Some of our older young men with Barth syndrome in the UK are successfully studying at university or working and we know of men in Europe who are married and have children of their own.
+Some of our young people with Barth syndrome in the UK are successfully studying at university or working and we know of adults who are married and have children of their own.
 Please take a look at some of our family stories.

 There is no cure as yet but we’re working hard to raise funds and support scientific research to better understand the complex nature of the condition and to find a treatment and one day, a cure for Barth syndrome.